Aronnax9000/Vega816/kicad/Vega816/DMA Controller/README.md

 ### How the DMA Controller routes requests

-Each request enters the DMA controller as a two bit code, representing the two address lines selected by jumper settings on the DMA Control Shim.
+Each request enters the DMA controller as a two bit code, representing the two address lines A22 and A23.
 These two bits are augmented with a third bit, a CPU Priority bit supplied for that CPU.
-The CPU Priority bit is active low, and pulled high.
+The CPU Priority bit is active low.

 The three bit request is decoded into a one in eight choice, each representing a request for one of four DMA channels, with and without priority.
 The eight decoded request lines are then routed, together with the decoded request lines from the other CPUs, into priority encoders, one for each of the four DMA channels.
 The eight request lines entering each DMA channel's priority encoder are wired so that the four priority requests occur with highest priority, followed by the four no-priority request lines.
 Among the two sets of priority requests, Each DMA channel gives greatest priority to a particular CPU, followed by the others in ring order.